Aniways/sdk/docs/android/guides/Emoticons-store/Getting started.md

+# Getting Started with the Aniways Emoticons Store

+This guide will walk you through adding the Aniways Emoticons Store to your app.

-Aniways lets you lock some of the icons and sell credits that are used to unlock them.
+The store lets you lock some of the icons we provide and sell credits that are used to unlock them.

+The guide assumes that you have already performed the actions described in the [general getting started guide] (https://github.com/Aniways/sdk/blob/master/docs/android/Getting%20started.md)

+## Adding the Store

 To make the store work, you need to define [in-app managed products in Google Play](http://developer.android.com/google/play/billing/billing_admin.html) for your app.